25 or 6 to 4: Bans

 The song was banned in Singapore in 1970 due to "alleged allusions to drugs"; the ban extended to later albums that included the song, such as Chicago 18.
 In 1993, the ban on this song was lifted, along with long-time bans on songs by other artists such as the Beatles, Bob Dylan and Creedence Clearwater Revival.

-Later versions
+1986 and later versions

 An updated version of "25 or 6 to 4" was recorded for the 1986 album Chicago 18 with James Pankow listed as co-writer, and new band member Jason Scheff on lead vocals.
-It featured two verses instead of three.
-The single reached number 48 on the US chart.
+It featured two verses instead of three, and the single reached number 48 on the US chart.
 This version was also used as the B-side for the band's next single in 1986, "Will You Still Love Me?"

 Through the 2010s, "25 or 6 to 4" continued to be a staple in Chicago's live concert set list and in Peter Cetera's solo concert set list.
 In 2016, the group's former drummer Danny Seraphine reunited on stage with Chicago to perform "25 or 6 to 4" and two other songs at their induction ceremony for the Rock and Roll Hall of Fame.